Easonyesheng/DIP_GUI/README.md

 ### Convolution

-It's about convlution operation using different filters to enhance or blur
+This part is about convlution operation using different filters to enhance or blur
 It includes three classes of convlution

    1. Edge detection